 Prejudice is defined as “a preconceived opinion that is not based on reason or actual experience” (New Oxford American Dictionary, 2017).
-When we are working to improve our multicultural competency, we are revealing our willingness to examine our preconceived opinions that we realize in some part of ourselves are not reasonable or based on actual experience.
-Children are typically not prejudiced, because they have not formed negative opinions of others who are different.
+When we are working to improve our multicultural competency, we are revealing our willingness to examine our preconceived opinions, that we realize in some part of ourselves, are not reasonable or based on actual experience.
+Children are typically not prejudiced because they have not formed negative opinions of others who are different.
 They just want to play with someone, and no matter the other child’s skin color, cultural dress, or language spoken, they are just another child.
-Children don’t see difference.
+Children don’t see difference the way adults do.
 Adults see difference and judge that difference, oftentimes forming prejudices of those who are different.
 What can you do today to understand your preconceived opinions of others and challenge them?

 Becoming an “agent of change” requires that we understand we each have responsibility to help make our world better and more amenable to everyone to live in peace.
 But what does that mean?
 It means that everyone should be respected for their humanity and not excluded for any reason.
 Those who exclude must look at themselves and ask why they need to exclude others to feel good about themselves.
 The answer they will likely receive, if they are honest, is that the person who is different makes them feel uncomfortable or insecure.